aws-deepracer/aws-deepracer-follow-the-leader-sample-project/getting-started.md

 * FORWARD
 * REVERSE

-For every combination of the normalized delta combination in x and y (delta_x and delta_y), based on the preceding brackets of actions for steering and throttle, the `ftl_navigation_node` plans and publishes an action for the `servo_node` to pick up when *ftl* mode is enabled.
+For every combination of the normalized delta combination in x and y (delta_x and delta_y), based on the preceding brackets of actions for steering and throttle, the `ftl_navigation_node` plans and publishes an action for the `servo_node` to pick up when *followtheleader* mode is enabled.

 Using this pipeline for perception-inference-action on a loop, the DeepRacer detects a person, plans what action is needed to bring the person yo the target position, and takes the action for each image on which it infers, thus achieving the goal of following a person.